AxelKrypton/BaHaMAS/CONTRIBUTING.md

 ## Comply with the codebase style

 The general advice is pretty trivial: **Be consistent with what you find**.
+For instance,
+* indentation is done _exclusively with spaces_ and no <kbd>Tab</kbd> should be used;
+* braces for functions are put on separate lines;
+* loops and conditional clauses are started on a single line, i.e. the `do` and `then` keywords are not put on a separate line;
+* ...

-However, it is worth giving you here a bit more information, so that it should be easier to follow the general rule.
+Moreover, it is worth giving you here a bit more information, so that it should be easier to follow the general rule.

 ### Editing existing files or creating new ones